Pushpak-R/lib-alert/README.md

 Alert library for custom alerts, confirm and notifications

 # Including library
-To use this library include the customAlert.css and customAlert.js befor the end of the body tag.
+To use this library include the customAlert.css and customAlert.js before the end of the body tag.

 # Using CustomAlert constructor to create alerts, confirmations and notifications